For years, I would go to Amazon on Black Friday and order the subscription for myself as a Christmas present to me.

 Consider it my present to you.

-~ Other than fresh cookies, the happiest smells in our house come from the all-natural holiday decorations we use; pine cone centerpieces, fir wreaths, and cedar wrapped votives.
-Jessica Alba
+Other than fresh cookies, the happiest smells in our house come from the all-natural holiday decorations we use; pine cone centerpieces, fir wreaths, and cedar wrapped votives.

 I am sure Jessica is not headin’ out to the Piggly Wiggly herself to pick up her wreaths and pine cones this holiday season but it is a good idea and a cheap one too.

 A few years back, my youngest daughter and I went for a walk on a snowy early December day and she found tons of pine cones at the park near our house.

 We picked them up and used them in our Christmas decorations around the house.

-Every time I looked at them, I thought of her scrambling to pick the cones up and shove them in her winter coat.
+Every time I looked at them, I think of her scrambling to pick the cones up and shove them in her winter coat.

 Were we allowed to take them?

 OMG I FEEL LIKE A CRIMINAL.

-This is not a new idea, my mom did this with us growing up and it smelled amazing.
+This is not a new idea as my mom did this with us growing up and it indeed smelled amazing.
 Oranges aren’t that cheap but compared to running to Pottery Barn and buying decor, it is a steal.

 And for me, the smell takes me back to my childhood Christmases.

-~ Caramelized bacon is always a hit.
+Caramelized bacon is always a hit.
 I serve bias cut pieces in a bowl in the bar area.
 First, dredge the bacon in light brown sugar, then pop it in the oven on a cookie sheet at 350 for 8 minutes a side.
-Amanda Hesser

 But I would totally leave this in my ‘house area” because BACON CANDY?!?!